2023 Rushton Nature Keepers Membership is full! Please check back in next year.

 - Foster an awareness of how everyday personal choices can help the planet.

-RNK Membership is $150 for the first child and $100 for each additional sibling.
-Membership includes a t-shirt, reusable water bottle, nature journal, mask, and tote per child.
+RNK Membership is $250 for the first child and $225 for each additional sibling.
+Membership includes a t-shirt, reusable water bottle, nature journal, and one tote per child.
 Programs are drop-off only unless otherwise noted.
 Waivers will be offered on a case-by-case basis (no questions asked), as we do not wish to exclude anyone based on financial need.
 Otherwise, membership is required to attend most events*.

 A Rushton Junior Naturalist Certificate will be awarded to Rushton Nature Keepers who attended events within each of the four themes for a total of at least 8 by year-end.
 They will be invited to attend the Rushton Junior Naturalist Celebration in November during which prizes will be awarded.
 Each program will allow time for reflection in a nature journal in which children will receive attendance stamps to document their progress.
 Each event is designated with icons covering one or more of the four themes.